TmCrafz/QuadrisTerminal/README.md

 # TetrisTerminal
 This is a small Tetris clone which runs completely in the terminal and only use ASCII chars.
 At the moment it only supports unix like systems.
-Tested only on Ubuntu.

 ## Controls

 ### Menu
 - [W] Move Up
 - [S] Move Down
-- [Retrun] Select
+- [Return] Select

 ### Game
 - [A] Move Left